How to Transfer Emails From One Gmail Account to Another ?

 Before going in, let’s understand why people perform this task.
 People have a very real and practical reasons for wanting this:

-- Switching jobs or organizations: Your company email is shutting down and you may need to keep your records safely.
+- Switching jobs or organizations: Your company email is shutting down and you may need to keep your records safe.

 - Merging personal and professional accounts: You may use a personal Gmail account for work and now you need to combine them.

-- Account cleanup: If your requirement is to start fresh with a new email address but don’t want to lose old conversations.
+- Account cleanup: If your request is to start fresh with a new email address but don’t want to lose old conversations.

 - Backup purposes: Moving emails to a second account as a backup can create a safety net.